 Favourite food: Japanese!!!
 Sashimi any day

-Rachel Eagleton - Run Leader
+Rachel Eagleton - Run Leader and Nutritionist

 Where did your passion for running come from: I was doing 6 week challenge with daily exercise.
 My trainer suggested running instead of walking.
 I struggled to the end of the street, to the end of the next street.
 Then I moved to Singapore and made a new friend who was a great runner, she suggested we did a 10k race together - I thought I was going to die but hat no other friends so had to pretend it was great fun!!